 - If you click the Text tab, this will reveal a plain-text HTML version of the post editor.
 This version of the post editor is for editing the HTML code of your post.
 For most users, the Visual editor is the easiest way to write posts.

-- At the top right column on this screen you will see the Publish box.
+- At the top right column on this screen, you will see the Publish box.
 Here, you can save your post as a draft if you would like to save it for later.
-If you click the Preview button, you can get a preview of how the post will look once it get published.
+If you click the Preview button, you can get a preview of how the post will look once it gets published.

-- The next section are for categories and tags assigned to your WordPress post.
+- The next section is for categories and tags assigned to your WordPress post.

 Inserting Links in WordPress.

-- In WordPress post or page editor, select the text that you want to get hyperlinked.
+- In the WordPress post or page editor, select the text that you want to get hyperlinked.

 - Once you select any text, click the hyperlink button on the toolbar.